cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 ### Protect Accounts by Restricting Password-Based Login
 Password-based login is vulnerable to guessing of weak passwords, and to sniffing and man-in-the-middle attacks against passwords entered over a network or at an insecure console.
 This section enforce the following rules.
 #### Restrict Root Login
 Direct root logins should be allowed only for emergency use.
-Cliche

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2MDA1NTU2NV19
+eyJoaXN0b3J5IjpbLTE5MTMyNzU5NDldfQ==
 -->